 There you’ll find a few shelves with bargain books that tell the history of the Silver State and the western United States from every angle imaginable — miners, cowboys, Native Americans, outlaws, preachers.

 As the capital city and the rest of the state prepare to celebrate Nevada’s admission to the Union on Oct.
-26, interest in the past piques at this time of year.
+26 every year, interest in the past piques.
 And while the Carson City Public Library on the other side of Washington Street has a large collection of Nevada books to lend, Browsers Corner offers the chance to buy books to own for yourself — for $2 or $3 each.

 All the books in the store are donated — including some prized editions from Carson City’s many history buffs.